MVerbakel/MVerbakel.github.io/_posts/2025-03-12-probability.md

 mathjax: true
 ---

 The goal of probability theory is to quantify uncertainty.
 Once an event occurs, the outcome is known (e.g. it rained today or it didn’t).
 However, before an event happens, probability allows us to assess the likelihood of various potential outcomes (e.g. the chance that it will rain).
 Depending on the relationship between events, probability rules help us calculate the likelihood of a given outcome in a straightforward manner.
 A fundamental concept in probability is that of random variables, which assign numerical values to the outcomes of random processes.
 These random variables can take different forms: discrete, where the outcomes are countable (such as the number of heads in a series of coin flips), or continuous, where the outcomes can take any value within a given range (such as the height of a person).
 Understanding and applying probability theory equips us to make informed decisions based on the inherent uncertainty in real-world phenomena.
+Below I'll summarise some of the key concepts that are relevant for Data Scientists.

+---
 ## Random Variables

 A random variable (also called a stochastic variable) is a function that assigns numerical values to the outcomes of a random event.
 These outcomes are drawn from a sample space, which is the set of all possible results.
 For instance, when flipping a fair coin, there are two equally likely outcomes: heads or tails.
 If we define a random variable X that assigns 1 to heads and 0 to tails, the probabilities for each are: P(H)=P(T)=½, which add to 1.
 Random variables can be:

-- Discrete: Taking values from a finite or countable set, such as the number of heads in a series of coin flips.
+- **Discrete**: Taking values from a finite or countable set, such as the number of heads in a series of coin flips.
 The probability distribution for discrete random variables is described by a probability mass function (PMF).
-- Continuous: Taking values from an uncountable range, such as the height of a person, which can vary continuously.
+- **Continuous**: Taking values from an uncountable range, such as the height of a person, which can vary continuously.
 For continuous variables, the probability distribution is described by a probability density function (PDF).
-- Mixture of both: Sometimes random variables have a combination of discrete and continuous components.
+- **Mixture**: Sometimes random variables have a combination of discrete and continuous components (e.g. blood results where below a threshold it's "undetectable" (0 has some probability), but above that it's a continuous value, meaning no specific value has a positive probability).

 In statistics, random variables are usually considered to take real number values, which allows us to define important quantities like the expected value (mean), and variance.